plabayo/rama/README.md

 Rama is not for everyone, but we sure hope it is right for you.
 If not, consider giving [`pingora`] a try, it might very well be the next best thing for you.

-Secondly, [ByteDance] has an open source proxy framework written in Rust to developer forward and reverse proxies alike, named [`g3proxy`].
+Secondly, [ByteDance] has an open source proxy framework written in Rust to develop forward and reverse proxies alike, named [`g3proxy`].

 [Cloudflare]: https://www.cloudflare.com/